Andrew Benintendi Player Props: White Sox vs. Dodgers

-On Tuesday, Andrew Benintendi (.267 slugging percentage in past 10 games, with zero home runs) and the Chicago White Sox face the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+On Wednesday, Andrew Benintendi (.395 on-base percentage in past 10 games, 59 points above season-long percentage) and the Chicago White Sox face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
 First pitch is at 10:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Marlins.
+In his previous game he had a hitless showing (0-for-4) against the Dodgers.

 Andrew Benintendi Game Info & Props vs. the Dodgers